proddata/crate/docs/sql/statements/refresh.rst

 The ``PARTITION`` clause can be used to refresh specific partitions of a partitioned table instead of all partitions.
-The ``PARTITION`` clause requires a list of all :ref:`partition columns <glossary-partitioned-column>` as an argument.
+The ``PARTITION`` clause requires a list of all :ref:`partition columns <gloss-partitioned-column>` as an argument.

 In case the ``PARTITION`` clause is omitted all open partitions will be